cloudflare/cloudflare-docs/content/dns/zone-setups/reference/domain-status.md

 Your domain has failed multiple DNS checks, where either the Cloudflare nameservers are no longer present on your domain's `NS` records ([Full setup](/dns/zone-setups/full-setup/)) or no `SOA` record is returned for the zone ([Partial (CNAME) setup](/dns/zone-setups/partial-setup/)).

-Zones that do not have any active subscriptions and have been moved will be deleted automatically after 7 days.
+Zones that do not have any active paid subscriptions and have been moved will be deleted automatically after 7 days.

 {{<Aside type="warning">}}
-If you have an active subscription and no longer wish to use Cloudflare, make sure to also [manually remove your domain](/fundamentals/setup/manage-domains/remove-domain/).
+If you have an active paid subscription and no longer wish to use Cloudflare, make sure to also [manually remove your domain](/fundamentals/setup/manage-domains/remove-domain/).
 {{</Aside>}}

 ## Deleted